 Subject: Effective Date: Revised Date:

 Written Directive System December 8, 1997 October 29, 2018

 Title: Pages: Distribution:

 Polygraph Examinations 3 All Members

-Cross Reference: Chief of Police Ap Chief of Police Approval

-CALEA Reference Chapters 31 Nathaniel Allen 11
+Cross Reference: CALEA Reference Chapters 31 & 42 Chief of Police Approval Nathaniel Allen

-& 42

 The polygraph examination is a valuable investigative aid when used in conjunction with, but not a substitute for, a thorough investigation.
 The polygraph may be employed, consistent with this directive, to detect deception and verify the truth of statements through the administration of a validated specific issue or screening polygraph examination.